Thomas B. Cuming

-Thomas B. Cuming (December 25, 1827 – March 12, 1858) was an American military officer and politician.
+Thomas Barney Cuming (December 25, 1827 – March 12, 1858) was an American military officer and politician.
 He served as the first Secretary of Nebraska Territory and served twice as the territory's Acting Governor, the first time following the death of Francis Burt and the second following the resignation of Mark W. Izard.

 Background

 Cuming was born in Genesee County, New York on December 25, 1827.
 The son of an Episcopal minister, his mother died when he was a young child.
 Following his mother's death, he was raised by his uncle, a Prebysterian residing in Rochester, New York.
 Cuming was admitted to The University of Michigan, Ann Arbor, at an early age and graduated at the age of sixteen.
 Following his graduation, he worked as a geologist in a scientific expedition exploring the Lake Superior region for minerals.

 In November 1847, during the Mexican-American War, Cuming enlisted as a sergeant with the 1st Michigan Infantry Regiment.
 His assigned duties kept him away from battle for the duration of the hostilities.
 Following the war, he became a telegraph operator in Keokuk, Iowa.
 Looking to advance himself, he began writing articles for the Keokuk Dispatch.
 The reaction to these articles was extremely favorable, and Cuming was made editor of the newspaper.
 During his time in Keokuk, he also married Margaret C. Murphy.